 The child then learns to use the map of the world as a puzzle - taking the pieces out and then replacing them.

-Children can create their own map using a round hard plastic circle the same size as the hemispheres on the world map (as seen in the picture below).
-The child traces two circles on to a large sheet of paper.
-Then they trace around each of the continents on to a corresponding color of construction paper.
-The child pin pokes along the line of the shape using a stylus or sharp push pin.
+Children can create their own map using a round hard plastic circle (the same size as the hemispheres on the world puzzle map).
+The child traces two circles on a large piece of paper.
+They then trace around each of the continents on to corresponding colored construction paper.
+The child pin pokes along the lines of each shape using a stylus or sharp push-pin, or cuts it out using scissors.
+When all of the continents have been traced and cut out, the child glues the continents in place on the two traced hemispheres.
+They can print out continent labels (or ask for assistance if they are not yet capable) and glue them on to their map.

-The most important thing to remember when using or creating an extension lesson is to follow the child!
-If we pay close attention to the children they will lead us to places we've never been.
-Enjoy the ride!
+The most important thing to remember when using or creating an extension lesson is to "follow the child".
+If we pay close attention to the children they will lead us to the most interesting places!